Tall Timber (1926 film)

 Tall Timber is a 1926 Australian silent film about a rich man who flees the city and works in a timber mill.
 It is considered a lost film.

-In 1937, Cinesound Productions, the company that followed Australasian Films under the Greater Union banner, made a movie set in the timber industry called Tall Timbers.
-It was directed by Ken G. Hall who claimed he had never seen the 1926 Tall Timber.
+In 1937, Cinesound Productions, the company that followed Australasian Films under the Greater Union banner, made a feature film partly set against the timber industry called Tall Timbers.
+It was directed by Ken G. Hall and had no connection to the 1926 Tall Timber.

 Synopsis

-Jack Maxwell, son of a wealthy stockbroker, is disowned by his father after a raucous party, and goes to work at a mill in the North Coast timber district owned by his friend Dick Desmond.
+Jack Maxwell, son of a wealthy stockbroker, is disowned by his father after hosting a raucous party at a cabaret that is raided by the police.
+He goes to work at a mill in the North Coast timber district owned by his friend Dick Desmond.

-He falls in love with Betty Manning, the daughter of the widow who cooks for the workers, and clashes with Steve Black, the ganger of the mill who is behind a spate of timber robberies, who also loves Betty.
+Jack falls in love with Betty Manning, the daughter of the widow who cooks for the workers, and clashes with Steve Black, the ganger of the mill who is behind a spate of timber robberies, who also loves Betty.

 A sundowner arrives in camp and shoots Steve in revenge for seducing the sundowner's wife years ago.
 He also reveals Steve has been blackmailing Dick's father for a murder for which he can now be proved innocent.

 Jack saves the mill from a robbery and is offered a partnership from Desmond.